 The canopy can also be removed from the frame entirely, so you can store it away over winter if necessary.

-Which is the best patio cover idea for your plot?
+Which is the best patio cover for your plot?

 The best patio cover for your plot depends on a multitude of factors.
 These include the size and budget you have available, plus your own personal taste.

-Large structures such as the one above make fabulous choices for bigger areas and create a permanent outdoor 'room' to be used whatever the weather.
-Of course, they're not often cheap, but they're made to last, and can transform how you use your garden.
+Large structures such as the one below make fabulous choices for bigger areas and create a permanent outdoor 'room' to be used whatever the weather.
+Of course, they're not really a viable option if you're searching for budget patio ideas, but they're made to last, and can transform how you use your garden.

 However, a smaller solution such as a parasol has many benefits too.
 As the team at East London Parasol Company (opens in new tab) says, their designs are a low-commitment and minimal-effort solution, yet make a maximum style statement.

-'You can be bold with a vast array of colours, which adds a pop of vibrancy to any outdoor space,' they add.
+'You can be bold with a vast array of colors, which adds a pop of vibrancy to any outdoor space,' they add.

-What should you consider when choosing a patio awning?
+What should you consider when choosing a fabric patio cover?

-If you're opting for awning to cover your patio, London-based surveyor Frank Evans from Roché Systems has some advice on what to consider.
+If you're opting for retractable option to cover your patio, London-based surveyor Frank Evans from Roché Systems (opens in new tab) has some advice on what to consider.

-Colour or patterned designs tend to spring to mind when choosing an awning cover, he says, but the type of material is equally important.
+Colored or patterned designs tend to spring to mind when choosing a fabric patio cover, he says, but the type of material is equally important.

 Our covers are made from a treated polyester fabric which is much stronger and more environmentally friendly than some alternatives, he says.
 The main difference with our fabrics is the nano coating applied during manufacturing, Frank continues.
 This helps to create a self-cleaning effect which helps it retain its appearance.